brianlan/pytorch-starting-code/README.md

 ```

 ## Train
-Open and run train.ipynb in Jupyter-Notebook
+Open `train.ipynb` in Jupyter-Notebook and modify it into runable one.

 ## Test
-Open and run test.ipynb in Jupyter-Notebook
+Open `test.ipynb` in Jupyter-Notebook and modify it into runable one.